pubgrub-rs/guide/src/limitations/public_private.md

 fn get_dependencies(&self, package: &Package, version: &SemVer) -> Result<Dependencies<Package, SemVer>, ...> {
     match &package.seeds {
-        // A Constraint variant does not have any dependencies PkgSeeds::Constraint(_) => Ok(Dependencies::Known(Map::default())),
+        // A Constraint variant does not have any dependency PkgSeeds::Constraint(_) => Ok(Dependencies::Known(Map::default())),
         // A Markers variant has dependencies to:
         // - one Constraint variant per seed marker